 What is magnesium?

-From the regulation of muscle contractions and blood pressure, to energy production, blood sugar balance and even weight management and mood disorders, magnesium’s role in the body is plentiful.
-With such a long list of uses, it is no surprise it’s the fourth-most abundant mineral in the body, and involved in over 300 enzymatic reactions.
+From the regulation of muscle contractions and blood pressure to energy production, blood sugar balance and even weight management and mood disorders, magnesium’s role in the body is an important one.
+With such a long list of uses, it is no surprise it’s the fourth-most abundant mineral in the body, and involved in more than 300 enzymatic reactions.

 What forms of magnesium are there?

 Found naturally in rocks and seawater, there are a number of forms of magnesium, including carbonate, chloride, hydroxide, oxide and sulfate, as well as glycinate, lactate, malate, citrate and orotate.

 Each form varies with regards its bioavailability and its best use.
 For example, forms that dissolve well in water tend to be more easily absorbed in the gut.
 This means magnesium in the form of citrate, lactate and chloride are more completely absorbed than the oxide equivalent.

 1. May strengthen bones and protect against osteoporosis

 A number of population studies have reported positive associations between magnesium intake and bone mineral density in both men and women.
 This is because magnesium is involved in bone formation through its influence on bone turnover, as well as its role in potentiating vitamin D. Adequate magnesium may also play a part in keeping our muscles strong and healthy; this is an important strategy for preventing falls and fractures in the older population.

 Magnesium has been shown to have a mood-improving effect with benefits achieved both with or without the use of antidepressant medication.

 Magnesium deficiency appears to play a part in the development of migraines and headaches.
 However, evidence supporting the use of supplementation to prevent or reduce symptoms is, currently, limited.